mohan-narendra/demo/readme.txt

 spring-boot app which determines if two cities are connected.
 Two cities are considered connected if there’s a series of roads that can be traveled from one city to another.
 Note: I have implemented graph traversal using Breadth First method.
 I have tested code with limited set of data .

+I use the Adjacency List to store the graph representation using Map in java.
+Added the junit test cases to test the routes OR  we can test direcly from /connected endpoint when project started as a springbbot project .
+I added the swagger documentation file to in project root folder to test the /connected  endpoint

 Coding exercise Write a program in Java which determines if two cities are connected.Two cities are considered connected if there’s a series of roads that can be traveled from one city to another.
 List of roads is available in a file.File contains a list of city pairs (one pair per line, comma separated), which indicates that there’s a road between those cities.

 It will be deployed as a spring-boot app and expose one endpoint: